stealth/crash/README.md

 For embedded systems, please see at the end of this document.

 For Android, edit the `Makefile.android` or `Makefile.android.aarch64` to reflect your NDK and *BoringSSL* install and use these.
+The build was tested with `android-ndk-r17b`.

 *crash* was successfully tested on *Linux, FreeBSD, NetBSD, OpenSolaris, OSX and Android*.